coq/coq/dev/ci/README-developers.md

 Information for developers about the CI system
 ----------------------------------------------

-When you submit a pull request (PR) on Coq GitHub repository, this will automatically launch a battery of CI tests.
+When you submit a pull request (PR) on the Coq GitHub repository, this will automatically launch a battery of CI tests.
 The PR will not be integrated unless these tests pass.